 In addition to program level stakeholder involvement, the Teacher Education Committee (TEC) (5.2.2) meets monthly as a part of the ongoing EPP-wide decision-making processes (5.5.1).
-The TEC, comprised of internal and external stakeholders of P-12 clinical educators and university clinical educators, including College of Arts and Sciences faculty and administrators, reviews data and inputs from programs, and makes decisions that impact the entire system.
+The TEC, comprised of internal and external stakeholders of P-12 clinical educators and university clinical educators, including College of Arts and Sciences faculty and administrators, reviews data and makes decisions that may affect the entire system.
 The TEC is also the final EPP decision-making body on all program curriculum items.
-All program curriculum changes must be discussed and approved by the TEC before it leaves the EPP and moves to the university level.
+The TEC reviews, discusses, and approved program curriculum changes before it leaves the EPP and moves to the university level.
 Additionally, P-12 clinical educators complete a survey at the end of each semester giving feedback on how candidates perform on each standard and the strengths and challenges of the programs that prepared teacher candidates (2.1.10).

 Finally, at the end of the academic year, program representatives serve on the Quality Assurance Committee (QAC) to review and discuss the data from each program (5.2.3).
-Each program develops a Quality Assurance Report which is then reviewed by QAC during its annual meeting.
+Each program develops a Quality Assurance Report, which the QAC members review and discuss during the annual meeting.

-Based on the most current data, the QAC discusses findings across programs, and makes recommendations for program changes, with the ultimate goal of developing candidates who will positively impact P-12 students.
+Based on the most current data, the QAC discusses findings across programs, and makes recommendations for program changes, with the ultimate goal of developing candidates who will positively affect P-12 students.

 Patterns of strength across all programs include strong dispositions ratings, effective lesson planning and implementation of those lessons, and the ability to use technology.
-A common weakness found across programs was the lack of our teacher candidates to emphasize P-12 student self-assessment.
+However, program faculty conclude that it may be time to examine and possibly revise the lesson evaluation and disposition forms.